Channeas/codepipeline-fullstack/README.md

 ### General

 -   **ProjectName** - What you want to call the project.
-Must be lowercase, alphanumeric, can contain dashes and underscores.
+Must be lowercase and alphanumeric, but can contain dashes and underscores.
 Used for naming/tagging resources

 ### Pipeline configuration